Titan-C/pydmft/docs/twosite.rst

 system becomes less correlated for decreasing filling.
 Consequently :math:`V` has to increase until :math:`V\rightarrow M_2^{(0)}` for (:math:`n=0`).

-.. plot:: ../examples/plot_twosite_dop.py doping_config
+.. plot:: ../examples/plot_twosite_dop.py plot_doping_param
-    :context: reset

 As for :math:`\epsilon_c=U/2` at half-filling and it decreases with decreasing filling until it diverges on appraching the empty band limit where :math:`\epsilon_c \rightarrow -\infty`, as is necessary to ensure a vanishing occupancy of the impurity orbital for finite :math:`V`.
-For the usable chemical potential to dope the system it is only spanned in the range of bandwith of the non interacting density of states.
+For the usable chemical potential to dope the system it is only spanned in the range of bandwidth of the non interacting density of states.

 The structure of the spectral function change under doping is presented in the